ADD CONDITION

 The product is supplied in a tamper-evident container.
 It is essential to inspect the seal before use; do not use the product if the seal is damaged.

-For optimal storage, the product should be kept in a cool, dry place, away from excessive heat or open flame.
-Proper handling and storage conditions are crucial to maintain the integrity and safety of the product.
+For optimal storage, the product should be kept in a cool, dry place to maintain its integrity and effectiveness.

 Additional Clinical Information